Teenager Support Groups With Kaizen

 Who Can Participate in Kaizen?

-What Kind of Therapy Will My Family Receive?
+What Kind of Support Will My Family Receive?

 Sessions occur at the Mindology building at times that avoid conflicts with work, sports, and extracurricular activities.